 The Federal Government’s “Research and Innovation” advisory service is the first point of contact for all matters related to the funding of research and innovation.
 It informs potential applicants about funding programmes and contact points and about the latest funding initiatives.
 Its services include a support service for companies to guide them through the system, tailored particularly to the needs of small and medium-sized companies.

-2017 Federal report on energy research: Explaining the Federal Government’s funding policy
+2018 Federal Report on Energy Research: transparency for the Federal Government’s funding policy

 The report is published every year and serves to give an extensive overview over the Federal Government's research promotion policy in the field of energy.
 Progress made and current trends in the field of research promotion are presented in the report in a transparent manner.
 This report also includes the latest figures from the European Research Framework Programme and data about energy research activities supported by the Länder.
 The figures on project funding contained in the Federal Report on Energy Research are also made transparent by .